rust-lang/rfcs/active/0000-opt-in-builtin-traits.md

   `S`, all fields of `S` must have types which are `Send`).
 - To check for membership in a builtin trait, we employ a slightly modified version of the standard trait matching algorithm.
-  Modifications are needed because the language cannot express (yet) the full set of impls we would require.
+  Modifications are needed because the language cannot express the full set of impls we would require.
 - Rename `Pod` trait to `Copy`.

 # Motivation